-The femur, also known as the thigh bone, is the strongest and longest bone in the body, and therefore to fracture this bone it can take a lot of force.
+A femur fracture involves the femur, also known as the thigh bone, is the strongest and longest bone in the body, and therefore to fracture this bone can take a lot of force.
 Hence, car accidents are often a major cause of femur fractures.
 A femur fracture will very often require surgical treatment.

 The pain experienced would depend on the type of fracture and the following considerations:

 - The pattern of the fracture and how the break occurs through the bone

 - Whether or not the skin and muscle are intact or if they were torn by the injury

 What are the most common types of femur fractures?